-Soy is a cheap filler.
-That’s what one of my friends told me when I mentioned that my youngest daughter has been found to have a soy allergy.
-I was complaining to her how many foods have soy in them despite the fact that it is a well-know allergen.
+That’s what one of my friends told me when I mentioned that my youngest child has been found to have a soy allergy.
+I was complaining to my friend about how many foods have soy in them.
+This is despite the fact that soy is a well-known allergen.

 Soy the hidden filler

-I had a gut feel that my youngest, who is no kidding allergic to every American tree, weed and grass, had something else going on too.
+I had a gut feeling that my youngest, who is no kidding allergic to every American tree, weed, and grass, had something else going on too.

-She was getting regular headaches and I couldn’t figure it out.
-I took her to a neurologist for a checkup (nothing physical, thank g-d) and he suggested we keep a headache diary.
+He was getting regular headaches and I couldn’t figure it out.
+I took him to a neurologist for a checkup (nothing physical, thank g-d) and he suggested we keep a headache diary.
 He gave us a form and so off we went.

-Her headaches were sometimes bad enough that she felt sick and queasy and had to sit outside of the classroom at school.
+His headaches were sometimes bad enough that he felt sick and queasy and had to sit outside of the classroom at school.
 We just weren’t sure what was causing them.

-- Tree nuts (no news there, she already carries an Epipen)..
+- Tree nuts (no news there, he already carries an Epipen)

 - Sesame seeds and sesame oil (had figured that one out ourselves over time)

-And these were bad enough that they occurred as often as three times a week…requiring pain relief which worried the neurologist.
+These headaches being bad enough that they occurred as often as three times a week.
+This required a lot of pain relief which worried the neurologist.
 He told me that Tylenol can cause rebound headaches too if used too often.

 They.
 Are.
 Gone.
 After one week of eating soy free.

-– all breads in most restaurants and in Dillons, Wichita (even Delano Bakery, I’m sad to say), I could only find one bread in Dillons that was soy free
+– all bread in most restaurants and in Dillons, Wichita (even Delano Bakery, I’m sad to say), I could only find one bread in Dillons that was soy-free

-– all pizza (unless it’s Amy’s, because thank goodness they don’t add cheap fillers)
+– mostpizza (unless it’s Amy’s because thank goodness they don’t add cheap fillers)

 – margarine (yes guess what that ‘Healthy’ Brummel and Brown I have been buying has in it…soybean oil